List of Whitney Houston records and achievements

 Since her career's inception in 1977, Houston has received numerous honorary awards and was named by publications, such as music trade magazines and newspapers for her commercial and cultural significance.
 In 1990, she earned the Howie Richmond Hitmaker Award at the Songwriters Hall of Fame.
 In 2012, she received the Billboard Millennium Award for her landmark chart achievements; that same year, ABC ranked her first in their 30 Greatest Women in Music list.
 In 2013, Houston was inducted into both the Georgia Music Hall of Fame and New Jersey Hall of Fame.
 In 2020, she was inducted into the Rock and Roll Hall of Fame in her first ballot, ten years after she became eligible.
 In 2023, she was ranked the second greatest singer of all time on Rolling Stone.
+In 2026, Houston received the Grammy Award for lifetime achievement.
 Her contributions to music earned her an honorary doctorate from Grambling State University (1988).